MOTORSLICE: How to Clear Canal and Falls – Chapters 2-3

 Combat and parry priorities in Falls

-Falls adds more pressure through enemy placement than through completely new mechanics.
-The safest habit is to clear enemies that control your landing zones before attempting the next climb.
-If one enemy is parked near the only stable ledge in a room, deal with it first so the platforming section stays clean.
-Parry is still valuable, but use it where the floor is stable and the tell is obvious.
-On wet, narrow, or sloped terrain, forcing perfect timing is often worse than baiting one swing, dodging or repositioning, and answering with a fast punish or a stagger into motorslice.
+Falls adds pressure through enemy placement more than new mechanics.
+The safest habit is to clear enemies that control your landing zones before the next climb.
+If one is parked on the only stable ledge in a room, remove it first so the platforming stays clean.
+Parry where the floor is stable and the orange tell is obvious; on wet, narrow or sloped terrain, baiting one swing and punishing afterward beats forcing perfect timing.
+When you’re unsure whether a section wants combat or movement, the answer is usually: remove the enemy interfering with your route, then keep climbing.

 Common mistakes that slow down both chapters